owid/sdg-tracker.org/pages/biodiversity.md

 **_Promote fair and equitable sharing of the benefits arising from the utilization of genetic resources and promote appropriate access to such resources._**

+The visualisations below show, where data is available, countries which are parties to protocols concerned with the promotion and sharing of genetic resources for plants, food and agriculture.

-<iframe src="https://owid.cloud/grapher/countries-to-access-and-benefit-sharing-clearing-house" style="width: 100%; height: 600px; border: 0px none;"></iframe>
+<iframe src="https://owid.cloud/grapher/countries-to-access-and-benefit-sharing-clearing-house" style="width: 100%; height: 600px; border: 0px none;"></iframe><iframe src="https://owid.cloud/grapher/countries-to-the-international-treaty-on-plant-genetic-resources" style="width: 100%; height: 600px; border: 0px none;"></iframe><iframe src="https://owid.cloud/grapher/countries-that-are-parties-to-the-nagoya-protocol" style="width: 100%; height: 600px; border: 0px none;"></iframe>

 ## Target 15.a